AnassAzeroual/offline/README.md

 Angular component offline

 # How use it ?
-1 Star me 😉 > Download > Declar in app module > Done
+1 Star me 😉 > Download > Declare in the app module > Done